-Spend anytime at the Rio Las Vegas and you’ll realize that it is a large property that has a couple of personalities.
-The Masquerade Village area is a live with energy from the music and dancers that seem to pop up in various locations while the main casino is vast and intertwined with bars and slot machines.
+Spend any time at the Rio Las Vegas, the all-suites hotel and casino, and you’ll realize that it is a large property that has several personalities.
+The Masquerade Village area is alive with energy from the music and dancers that seem to pop up in various locations while the main casino is vast and intertwined with bars and slot machines.
 If you need things to do at the Rio Las Vegas you’ll be pleased that it’s as if they have thought of everything.

 The Rio Las Vegas is off the strip so you will have to take a shuttle or a taxi to the Las Vegas strip.
 They have a free shuttle but it does not run late in the evening and you can only pick it up at select locations.
 Walking to Las Vegas Blvd. from the Rio is a possibility but you will have to endure a little bit of traffic and a slight incline as you go over the highway.

 This property is on the cheaper side so you will feel like you are getting more for your money when it comes to room type and amenities.
 That's offset by being off the strip.
 Even though it has competitive rates and large rooms, it's likely not an ideal choice for families because it's not close to the strip, and there's not much of an easy route to make your way around the casino without constantly coming into contact with the smoking and drinking.

 What to Do at the Rio Las Vegas